-How To: Set Up a Pentesting Lab Using XAMPP to Practice Hacking Common Web Applications
+How to Set Up a Pentesting Lab Using XAMPP to Practice Hacking Common Web Applications

 Hello friends!
 This tutorial will teach you how to build a local pentesting lab on your Linux machine which will enable you to easily install common web applications so you can practice locating and exploiting their known vulnerabilities (or discover new ones!).
 In particular, this is an excellent way to learn how to hack Wordpress, Joomla, and Dupral plus many more!